Sustainsys/Saml2/doc/Configuration.md

 Defaults to `/AuthServices` if not specified.
 This can usually be left as the default, but if several instances of AuthServices are loaded into the same process they must each get a separate base path.

+####`assertionConsumerServiceUrl` Attribute
+*Optional Attribute of the [`<kentor.authServices>`](#assertionConsumerServiceUrl-attribute) element.*

+Optional attribute that indicates the base url of the AuthServices endpoints.
+Defaults to `Url` of the current request base `System.Web.HttpRequestBase` if not specified.
+This can usually be left as the default, but if your internal address of the application is diffrent the external address this can correct a wrongly set `AssertionConsumerServiceURL` in the `saml2p:AuthnRequest`.

 ###`<metadata>` Element
 *Optional child element of the [`<kentor.authServices>`](#kentor-authservices-section) element.*